MugenMicko/voron/V0/5015_Toolhead/README.md

 - The parts are orientated correctly in the STLs
 - The cowl will have different variants for choice of probe, or no probe
 - Choose the mount for the specific hotend to be used
+- If using the [Voron Pocket-Watch 2](https://github.com/VoronDesign/Pocket-Watch) extruder, print the source STL's from the repository, but use the Guts_p2_x1.stl from this project instead.
+The Pocket-Watch is inverted for this toolhead.

 ## BOM: